We are open for business and accepting new clients

 - The Commissioner’s Golf Cup more than doubled the funds raised for our Giant Steps pre-school program

 - Trained almost 3,500 Utah County residents in Suicide Prevention

 - and more…

-Wasatch Mental Health was founded in 1967 to provide quality mental health care for all individuals within Utah and Wasatch counties.
-Wasatch Mental Health is a comprehensive community mental health center.
+Wasatch Behavioral Health was founded in 1967 to provide quality mental health care for all individuals within Utah and Wasatch counties.
+Wasatch Behavioral Health is a comprehensive community mental health center.
 We offer an array of programs and services for children, teens and adults.